aiidateam/aiida-core/docs/source/tutorial/basic.rst

     The PK numbers shown throughout this tutorial assume that you start from a completely empty database.
     It is possible that the nodes' PKs will be different for your database!

+    The UUIDs are generated randomly and are therefore **guaranteed** to be different.

 Next, let's leave the IPython shell by typing ``exit()`` and then enter.
 Back in the terminal, use the ``verdi`` command line interface (CLI) to check the data node we have just created: